 - limits on how much your payments can increase

 - down payments exceeding 20% to negate the PMI

-- ability to start with as little as 3% down
+- ability to start with an appealingly low down payment.

 That’s a lot to consider.
 At the end of the day, what type of loan you seek depends on your financial situation and goals.
 This can be best determined by speaking with a professional.